-In terms of Section 138 of the Companies Act, 2013 and Rules framed there under and on the recommendation of the Audit Committee, the Board of Directors of the Company have appointed M/S B. Rattan and Associates, Chartered Accountant as the Internal Auditors of your company for the financial year 2020-21.
-The Company has received consent from M/s.
-B. Rattan and Associates, Chartered Accountant, for their appointment.
+In terms of Section 138 of the Companies Act, 2013 and Rules framed there under and on the recommendation of the Audit Committee, the board of Directors had appointed M/s Baj & Company, Chartered Accountant as an Internal Auditor of the Company for the F.Y 2021-22.

-Further, the board of Directors in its board meeting held on June 25, 2021 had appointed M/s Baj & Company as an Internal Auditor of the Company for the F.Y 2021-22.
-He will perform all the duties of internal auditor and conduct the Audit of the Company for FY 2021-22.
+Further, the board of directors in their board meeting held on 3rd August, 2022 has re-appointed M/s Baj & Company, Chartered Accountant as an Internal Auditor of the Company for the F.Y 2022-23.
+He will perform all the duties of internal auditor and conduct the Audit of the Company for FY 2022-23.